What We Collect and Store Automatically

 Most Internet browsers automatically accept persistent cookies.
 Although using persistent cookies creates a much better experience for you, this site will also work without them.
 If you do not wish to have session or persistent cookies stored on your machine, you can edit your browser's options to stop accepting persistent cookies or to prompt you before accepting a cookie from the websites you visit.

 USA.gov provides instructions for "opting-out" of web measurement and customization technologies through disabling cookies on your web browser.

 If You Send Us E-mail

 You may choose to provide us with personal information, as in e-mail with a comment or question.
 We use the information to improve our service to you or to respond to your request.
-Sometimes we forward your e-mail to other government employees or authorized concessioners who may be better able to help you.
+Sometimes we forward your e-mail to other government employees, authorized concessioners, or cooperating associations who may be better able to help you.
 Except for authorized law enforcement investigations, we do not share our e-mail with any other outside organizations.

 Links to Other Sites